WHMCS/developer-docs/hooks-reference/shopping-cart.md

 #### Response

-Return a valid price to override the cost of the domain.
+Return a valid price to override the First Payment Amount value of the domain.

 #### Example Code